Skip to main content

 4. Polaris sets up a private DNS zone for the Polaris VNet, where a DNS A record is added to point each Kafka broker's DNS to the Azure Private Link service dedicated to that broker.

-5. Approve the connection request.
+5. Approve the private connection request from Polaris:

 The following diagram shows the Azure Private Link connection between a multi-availability zone Kafka cluster and Polaris: